Best practices for monitoring cloud applications

 You can implement real and synthetic user monitoring by including code that traces and times the execution of method calls and other critical parts of an application.

-- Endpoint monitoring.
+Endpoint monitoring.
 This technique uses one or more diagnostic endpoints that the application exposes specifically to enable monitoring.
 An endpoint provides a pathway into the application code and can return information about the health of the system.
 Different endpoints can focus on various aspects of the functionality.
 You can write your own diagnostics client that sends periodic requests to these endpoints and assimilate the responses.
-This approach is described more in Health Endpoint Monitoring Pattern on the Microsoft website.
+For more information, see the Health Endpoint Monitoring pattern.

 For maximum coverage, you should use a combination of these techniques.